-Oftentimes, individuals purchasing property are unaware that they can choose the title company with which they want to work.
+Often, individuals purchasing property are unaware that they can choose the title company with which they want to work.
 Instead, they will select the company recommended by their attorney or real estate agent.
-It is important to note that while these professionals are excellent referral sources, they cannot mandate that you work with a certain title company.
-And, it is important that you are involved in the selection process because, while you will be required to purchase a lender’s policy to protect the financial interests of the institution through which you have your loan, you should strongly consider protecting yourself and your financial interests with an owner’s policy.
-An owner’s policy protects you from covered title defects that existed prior to the issue date of your policy.
+It is important to note that while these professionals are excellent referral sources, they cannot mandate that you work with a particular title company.
+And, it is essential that you are involved in the selection process because, while you will be required to purchase a lender’s policy to protect the financial interests of the institution through which you have your loan, you should strongly consider protecting yourself and your financial interests with an owner’s policy.
+An owner’s policy protects you from hidden title defects that existed before the issue date of your policy.
 It also covers claims made against the title.

 - Mistaken interpretations of wills and trusts